The following links will direct you to resources to support your learning experiences at VCSU.

 Disability Support Services

-Students with special needs are encouraged to inform the Director of Student Services, Jan Drake, of their needs.
-Once she has received documentation, faculty will work with students to make necessary accommodations, according to the students' needs.
+Students with documented disabilities are encouraged to inform the Director of Student Academic Services of their needs.
+Once that office has received and processed documentation, faculty and staff will be informed and will coordinate with students to make necessary accommodations, according to the students' needs.

-The Center offers technical support to VCSU-issued computers and software such as Blackboard, Office 2010, and Mac OSX.
+The Technology Services offers technical support to VCSU-issued computers and software such as Blackboard, Microsoft Office, and Mac OSX.

-for the library's hours.
-Remember, though, that library resources are available 24/7.
+Click the heading above for the library's website.
+Remember, though, that electronic library resources are available 24/7.

 The following links will take you to read more about specific policies that you should know.